JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 Tarball (from Zenodo)
 -----------------------------------------------------------------------------

-You can download a compressed tarball containing the Meso-NH package from |zenodo_mesonh_link| .
+You can also download a compressed tarball containing the Meso-NH package from |zenodo_mesonh_link| .
-Then untar the file MNH-V\ |MNH_xyz_version_hyphen_current|.tar.gz where you want to.
-For example, in your home directory:
+Then untar the file MNH-V\ |MNH_xyz_version_hyphen_current|.tar.gz where you want :

 ..
    .. code-block:: bash
 .. parsed-literal::

-   cd
    tar xvfz MNH-V\ |MNH_xyz_version_hyphen_current|.tar.gz

 .. tip::